“That was big,” Joel said. “It let us know we’re in a tough financial spot. It was a huge, pivotal moment in my life.”

 Succession plan in place

 LPL Business Consultant Eric Ripley has worked closely with the Malakoffs on the succession plan and Erny’s exit strategy.
-He was able to align them with the resources, including LPL’s Strategic Business Solutions, to guide the Malakoffs through the planning and execution of moving the practice to Joel.
+He was able to align them with the resources, including LPL’s Advisor Financial Solutions, to guide the Malakoffs through the planning and execution of moving the practice to Joel.
 That included consulting services around deal structuring, valuation, financing and transition support.
 “It’s always gratifying to me as a consultant to uncover a challenge and watch our combined home office efforts come together to address our clients goals,” Eric said.

 In most cases, an advisor’s practice is the most valuable asset he or she owns, Eric said.
 Yet, some advisors don’t have a succession plan.
 Without one, it’s challenging to ensure the intended beneficiary of the business can inherit the practice.